srs/java-xpc/README.md

-# Java OSX XPC Bridge
+# XPC Bindings for Java